ManasGupta1310/6W6L/Documentation.md

 AsyncIO is a single-process single-threaded design which makes use of co-operative multi-tasking.
 Asyncio makes use of coroutines which is a specialized version of a Python generator function.
 </p>
 <p>
 AsyncIO uses await function which cedes control to some other function more readily available to do something while it awaits its results.
+We also come across the difference between time.sleep() and await.sleep().
+You can run the codes and see the difference for yourself.
 </p>
 <p>
 There are several rules regarding the syntax of asyncio module.